plutomi/plutomi/README.md

 ## Environment variables

-TODO check the env sample for guidance.
+> Check the .env.sample in each package for guidance

-In the `infra` package, there is a `env.ts` file which has **ALL** of the environment variables for the app.
-When running locally, each package reads from their local `.env` file and parses it with `zod`.
-We then `.pick()` the variables that we need from the main schema that is exported from the `infra` package.
+In **packages/env**, there is an `env.ts` file which has **ALL** of the environment variables for the app.
+When running locally, each package reads from their local `.env` file and parses it with `zod` in each package's respective `env.ts` where we `.pick()` the variables that we need from the main schema.

-When deploying, the `infra` package has all of the environment variables and passes them to the container and into the NextJS app via the `NEXT_PUBLIC_` naming convention when needed.
+When deploying, the `infra` package has all of the environment variables and passes them to the container and into the NextJS app via the `NEXT_PUBLIC_` naming convention where needed.

 To add an environment variable:

-1. Add it to the `env.ts` file in the **infra** package
+1. Add it to the `env.ts` file in the **packages/env**
-2. Add it to the `env.ts` file in the specific package it is being used and `pick()` it so zod parses it.
+2. `pick()` the environment variable in the specific package it is being used in so it gets parsed by zod
-3. Add it to the `.env` file in that package so that it gets loaded
+3. Add it to the `.env` file so you can test the app locally

 ## Language, Tooling, & Infrastructure

+> Make sure to open the `plutomi.code-workspace` file to get the best dev experience with linters and such

 Typescript all the things.
 Infrastructure is managed by CDK aside from the DB.
 The frontend is [NextJS](https://nextjs.org/) and we have an [Express](https://expressjs.com/) app serving it from [AWS Fargate](https://aws.amazon.com/fargate/).

-> Make sure to open the `plutomi.code-workspace` file to get the best dev experience with linters and such

 #### MongoDB